Public Holidays in Italy 2026: Plan Your Travels

 0

-If you’re already planning your Italian or European getaways, save this guide to the 2025 Italian holiday calendar for easy reference!
+If you’re already planning your Italian or European getaways, save this guide to the 2026 Italian holiday calendar for easy reference and smarter trip planning.

 DateDayHoliday Name